 If you don’t start from here, your chances of successful delegation are about the same as the likelihood that you’ll be the #1 choice in the NFL draft.

-Yes, the odds are that bad because if you can’t take the time … and, I really mean if you “don’t MAKE the time” … to spell out your expectations so that the person to whom the job is assigned understands them, don’t be surprised when the result turns out very differently from what you expected … and it’s rarely on the better side of it.
+Yes, the odds are that bad because if you can’t take the time … and, I really mean “if you don’t MAKE the time” … to spell out your expectations so that the person to whom the job is assigned understands them, you shouldn’t be surprised when the result turns out very differently from what you expected … and it’s rarely on the better side of it.

-So, make sure you explain the WHAT, WHEN and WHY so that your goals and objectives … and milestones and timelines … are clear … CRYSTAL CLEAR … and then, from there, let your people figure out HOW to get it done.
+So, make sure you explain the WHAT, WHEN and WHY so that the goals and objectives … and the milestones and timelines … are clear … CRYSTAL CLEAR … and then, from there, let your people figure out HOW to get it done.

 2. Help them out.

 It stands to reason, in addition to Setting Clear Expectations, that you will also be more successful by giving as much guidance as you can to improve the chances for success.

 After you give them the WHAT, WHEN and WHY, make sure that you take the time to offer any tips and techniques they might apply to this specific situation.

 Any insights you can provide that will help them achieve the goals – on time and on budget – helps both of you.
 Using S.M.A.R.T. goals is the best way to approach this.

 If you can share experiences with them that have helped you along the way … errors or oversights you made when learning this process, or tips that might help them stay on task and on time … it will reward both of you with a more successful outcome.